Updated on October 31, 2024

 As you’ve learned, LASIK enhancement is not ideal for everyone.
 Luckily, there are other effective visual corrective procedures available:

 • Refractive lens exchange (RLE).
-This procedure involves implanting an artificial lens in the eyes to enhance vision.7 It eliminates the need for corrective lenses and glasses.
+This procedure involves implanting an artificial lens in the eyes to enhance vision.
+Eliminating the need for glasses or contact lenses

-• Small incision lenticule extraction (SMILE).
-SMILE uses a femtosecond laser to adjust the shape of the cornea without creating a flap.
+• Small-incision lenticule extraction (SMILE).
+Uses a femtosecond laser to adjust the shape of the cornea without creating a flap.

 • Phakic intraocular lenses (IOLs).
-This involves implanting artificial lenses to enhance the function of the natural lens.
+Involves implanting artificial lenses to enhance the function of the natural lens.

 If you don’t qualify for LASIK enhancement, ask your doctor about the above alternatives.